Lake St. Peter is a small, quiet campground offering campers all of the amenities of a larger park.

 A boat launch is located at the tip of the peninsula, in the most eastern part of the park.

-Canoes, kayaks, and a paddleboat are available for rent at the park office.
+Canoes and kayaks are available for rent at the park office.

-Located at the park entrance, the park store sells camping supplies including ice and firewood, and park souvenirs.
+Located at the park office, the park store sells camping supplies, ice, firewood and park souvenirs.

 There is no fire ban at this time.